midnightntwrk/midnight-architecture/proposals/0009-forks.md

 It is important to provide a mechanism, which would allow to perform contract upgrade, effective on a specific protocol upgrade.
 Primary use case for that mechanism would be a situation, where SNARK upgrade is scheduled and DApp builders need to update their contracts ahead of time of the upgrade.

-Almost equally important as letting developers perform updates ahead of time, is to enable end users to check whether dapps used by them are ready for an upgrade.
+Equally important as letting developers perform updates ahead of time, is to enable end users to check whether DApps used by them are ready for an upgrade.

 #### Option A - Staged rollout